-Extradition is a process that occurs when an individual is transferred to another state where that person has a warranted issued against them.
+Extradition is a process that occurs when an individual is transferred to another state or country where that person has a warranted issued against them.
 This procedure can be lengthy and require a large amount of time and resources for the government.
 That is why, although extradition can be employed against any individual wanted by another state, it is usually only fully realized against those wanted for felonies or other serious offenses.

 The state procedures for extradition are outlined in Ohio Revised Code §§ 2963.01 - 2963.35, and these rules generally follow those set forth in the United States Uniform Extradition Act(UCEA).
 The UCEA is a measure taken to standardize the extradition processes of each state in an effort to minimize confusion and clerical errors.
 The steps followed by each state may vary slightly, but most of them follow the ones listed in the UCEA, which generally include these stages:

 -Requesting state's governor or entity of equivalent authority issues valid formal written request

 -Accused is arrested and provided due process rights such as an attorney

 -Accused is given option to waive right to due process through extradition waiver